ydydsnyd/mono/doc/docs/learn.md

 ---
-title: Next Steps
+title: Learn More
-slug: /next-steps
+slug: /learn
 ---

 To understand the big picture of how to use Replicache, see [How Replicache Works](./how-it-works.md).